 We like the YT Studio mobile app version from December 2020, which still displays dislikes on individual video analytics pages, plus it also uses older more compact layout and icons.
 You can download that version from the following link: https://www.apkmirror.com/apk/google-inc/studio/studio-20-47-101-release/youtube-studio-20-47-101-android-apk-download/ or explore other versions and find the one you like the most (note: extremely old app versions will likely be blocked by the YouTube API and no longer work!).

 About APKMirror: We have used APKMirror website on numerous occasions, and so far didn’t experience any issues with quality of downloaded apps and potential malware presence.
 Website is managed by the very same AndroidPolice.com team, so you should be safe, as only free legal apps are hosted after manual review and verification.

 Once you finished downloading older .apk file (it’s a bit of a convoluted procedure on APKMirror website, to be honest), and assuming you allowed installing apps from unknown sources, open your Downloads folder (either using system app shortcut or 3rd party File Manager, and while you’re at it you might wish to restrict internet access for certain apps with firewall), tap on downloaded .apk file and hit INSTALL.
 After the installation procedure completes, OPEN the app and switch to your Google account that is associated (registered) with your YouTube channel.
-In some cases you will have to manually create (drag & drop) app icon shortcut onto your Desktop, if it’s not created automatically, but that also depends on app icons layout and Android OS version.
+In some cases you will have to manually create (drag & drop) app icon shortcut onto your Desktop, if it’s not created automatically, but that also depends on app icons layout, app launcher and Android OS version.
 Enjoy!